By Kamal Pratap Singh

 These misleading news and statement by leaders and general public have made huge stress and panic and some of them even resulted in serious injury, for example several people were hospitalized after they consumed household disinfectant when U.S. President Donald Trump suggested scientists should investigate inserting the cleaning agent into the body as a way to cure COVID-19.

-Here we are discussing some noted examples of news/comments that are/were subjected got attention for controversial matters, they are subdivided in categories.
+Here we are discussing some noted examples of news/comments that are/were subjected to controversial matters, they are subdivided in categories.
 In the end, we will see through a poster how the news can be interpreted as right or wrong based on individual’s assessment.

 READ FULL ARTICLE HERE PDF